gardener/landscapercli/docs/commands/quickstart/install.md

 ```
 kubectl get pods -n landscaper --kubeconfig=./kubconfig.yaml
 NAME                                  READY   STATUS    RESTARTS   AGE
+container-deployer-58c59cdcdd-thggs   1/1     Running   0          9s
+helm-deployer-66fc44f66b-h7262        1/1     Running   0          14s
-container-default-container-deployer-7d7c5bf786-8lx9m   1/1     Running   0          2m15s
+landscaper-6d4488d86f-fg5dg           1/1     Running   0          16s
-helm-default-helm-deployer-555f848cd9-ltrq6             1/1     Running   0          2m10s
+landscaper-main-c7d8c75db-ms2d7       1/1     Running   0          16s
-landscaper-8658c96b59-qxj2g                             1/1     Running   0          2m41s
+landscaper-webhooks-fbc6cd9bb-frhx5   1/1     Running   0          16s
-landscaper-webhooks-589985ff45-kbm8r                    1/1     Running   0          2m41s
+landscaper-webhooks-fbc6cd9bb-lgdgl   1/1     Running   0          16s
-manifest-default-manifest-deployer-7fbc77ff79-dklbr     1/1     Running   0          45s
+manifest-deployer-db4466cc5-g99wm     1/1     Running   0          12s
 ```

 You see the central pods of the landscaper and its webhook as well as one pod for each deployer.

+To install a specific version of the landscaper chart, use the `landscaper-chart-version` argument.

-If you want to install the landscaper and the deployer in another namespace and/or provide some more configuration values, you might call the command in the following form:
+If you want to install the landscaper and the deployer in another namespace use the `namespace` argument.

+The default settings for the installation of the Landscaper are usually sufficient.
+If you want to provide some other configuration values, you might call the command in the following form:

 ```
-landscaper-cli quickstart install --kubeconfig ./kubconfig.yaml --landscaper-values ./landscaper-values.yaml --namespace landscaper
+landscaper-cli quickstart install --kubeconfig ./kubconfig.yaml --landscaper-values ./landscaper-values.yaml
 ```

 `landscaper-values.yaml` is the values file of the landscaper.
 See [here](#landscaper-values) for a minimal example.
-To install a specific version of the landscaper chart, use the `landscaper-chart-version` argument.
+In the `landscaper-values.yaml` it is not possible to configure any of the deployer, enable the Landscaper agent or deployer registration.
+The Landscaper agent and deployer configuration will be removed in the near future and particular values files for the different deployer will be introduced later, if required.

 For more details on the cli usage, consult [landscaper-cli_quickstart_install reference](../../reference/landscaper-cli_quickstart_install.md).